Community Support Strong For Officer Michael Sulerud, Butler Police Chief Says

 “I told him that I pray to Saint Michael, who is the patron saint of all warriors, and that I have Mike’s back 100 percent,” Chief O’Neill said.

 According to state police, Butler City Police received a 911 call about a man who was acting erratically and jumping in and out of traffic on the 300 block of West Jefferson Street just before 7 a.m.
-Tuesday.READ MORE: Man Convicted Of Murder In Shooting That Killed 12-Year-Old Boy, Injured 5 Teenagers
+Tuesday.READ MORE: Kennywood Announces New 'Phantom Fall Fest' For This October

 Police say Sulerud arrived and immediately encountered the man, identified as 35-year-old John Ebberts.
 Police say a struggle ensued and Sulerud was stabbed multiple times before he took out his gun, shooting and killing Ebberts.
 Ebberts’ husband told KDKA that he suffered mental health issues.